Siddharths8212376/PyOpenGL-for-Windows/freeglut/lib/basics.md

-Add this file to the installation of glut.
+for all the x64 versions